 Ketones don't require insulin to be metabolized which serves as a powerful energy source for the brain to help reduce damages.

 Coconut oil also reduces inflammation which also helps protect against the development of Crohn’s disease or inflammatory bowel disease (IBD) coming from coconut oil’s lauric acids and polyunsaturated fats.

 7. Detoxifies and Cleans Your Liver and Kidneys

-The MCFAs act as a natural antibiotic which fights bacteria, and destroys their protective lipid barrier.
-The lauric acid is the leading factor for it’s antiviral, antioxidant, and antifungal properties.
+The MCFAs act as a natural antibiotic that helps fight bacteria and destroys their protective lipid barrier, similar to the effects of soap.
+Lauric acid is the leading factor for coconut oil’s antiviral, antioxidant, and anti-fungal properties.

 Even the coconut water helps hydrate and clean your kidneys.
 It helps flush away bacteria and can even help unlodge kidney stones.
 The antioxidants found in coconut oil can reduce inflammation and minimize Arthritis symptoms.